dpsugasa/phototimer/README.md

 * Upgraded the docker image to use the latest Raspian Buster
 * Uses Python 3
 * Uses dotenv for environment variables
-* Added code to automatically upload code to Dropbox
+* Added code to automatically upload photos to Dropbox

 Feel free to contact me with questions! dustin.sugasa@gmail.com
 ***